Engi-Mary/wine-quality-analysis/README.md

-🍷 Wine Quality Analysis – Data Science Project
+# 🍷 Wine Quality Analysis – Data Science Project
 This project explores what makes a red wine “high quality” based on its chemical properties.
 The analysis was created for a food retail company interested in improving its product selection.

 All work is contained in a single exploratory notebook and a short slide deck.

-🔍 Key Findings
+## 📊 Key Insights

 Higher alcohol content → higher quality